Non-Darcy Flow

 Non-Darcy flow based on the Forchheimer equation is implemented in TOUGH4 according to user selection of the non-Darcy flow coefficient model (eq.
 7-46 with different parameters provided as in Table 16).
 The non-Darcy flow coefficient β is evaluated for each gridblock in a connection, and then averaged according to the selected weighting scheme.
 The quadratic Forchheimer equation (Eq.
 7-45) with given β is solved for the absolute value of the non-Darcy velocity u.

-The simulation of non-Darcy flow can be invoked by providing a new data block following keyword in the main input file.
+The simulation of non-Darcy flow can be invoked by providing a new data block following keyword FORCH in the main input file.